julianoquites/Web-Scrapping-with-Python/README.md

-# Web scrapping example using Python
+# Web scrapping in Mercado Livre using Python

-## Used request, bs4, pandas and datetime libraries.
-Saved data in a JSON file.
+## Used the "todays promotion" page from mercadolivre.com.br.
+Used request, bs4, pandas and datetime libraries and saved the data in a JSON file.